 - Electronic communications must not be used for illegal purposes.
 Examples include harassment or stalking of other users; destruction or damage to electronic equipment, software, or data belonging to other users; sending correspondence (email, postings, or otherwise) from an assumed or false username; intentional disruption or unauthorized monitoring of electronic communications including the use of password grabbers or network monitors; attempting to gain unauthorized access to other computers or networks; and accessing credit card numbers or passwords to computers or user accounts.

 - Computing and network resources are not to be used to store or send fraudulent, harassing, slanderous, or other objectionable or inappropriate material or messages.
-Obscene, pornographic, or offensive material is not permitted to be accessed, sent, or stored on Malone computing resources.
+Obscene, pornographic, or offensive material is not permitted to be accessed, sent, or stored on Malone computing or network resources.
 Malone recognizes that some legitimate academic research may require access to materials that may otherwise be prohibited.
 Request for such access must be submitted to the Provost for approval.

 - Malone computer users are prohibited from copying or downloading software without paying the required license fee.
 Transferring copyrighted materials to or from any system or via the Malone network without the expressed consent of the owner is a violation of Federal and State laws.
 Examples of illegal copying include the following:

-- Installing software on a computer without first obtaining a license for that software.
+b.
+Installing software on a computer without first obtaining a license for that software.

-- Copying files such as books, music, movies, or other licensed or copyrighted material outside of the confines of “Fair Use” in academic pursuits.
+c Copying files such as books, music, movies, or other licensed or copyrighted material outside of the confines of “Fair Use” in academic pursuits.